isc-projects/isc-dnssec-guide/doc/getting-started.rst

 From a network perspective, DNS and DNSSEC packets are very similar;
 DNSSEC packets are just bigger, which means DNS is more likely to use TCP.
-You should test for the following two items, to make sure your network is ready for DNSSEC:
+You should test for the following two items to make sure your network is ready for DNSSEC:

 1. *DNS over TCP*: Verify network connectivity over TCP port 53, which